-4.5 Where any member of staff, examiner, placement provider, any student of the School, member of the School or Conservatoire staff (either from one of the Schools or from Shared Services), or member of the public believes that misconduct may have been committed by a student, they should notify the School as soon as possible.
-Where any other person involved in a Conservatoire activity or programme-related activity believes that misconduct may have been committed by a student in the course of that activity, they should also notify the School as soon as possible.
+4.5 Where any member of staff, examiner, placement provider, any student of the School, member of the School, or member of the public believes that misconduct may have been committed by a student, they should notify the School as soon as possible.
+Where any other person involved in a School activity or course-related activity believes that misconduct may have been committed by a student in the course of that activity, they should also notify the School as soon as possible.